-- The Laboratory of Software Engineering in UFSCar uses this pattern in their projects. - This pattern was used in defining the problem of a On-Line Bookstore domain, that was developed in the Computing Department of UFSCar.
+- The Laboratory of Software Engineering in Federal University of São Carlos (UFSCar) uses this pattern in their projects. - This pattern was used in defining the problem of a On-Line Bookstore domain, that was developed in the Computing Department of Federal University of São Carlos (UFSCar).
 This project generated 17 models, 21 classes and 20 components implemented.

-Design Components
+4 Design Components